 Year of call 2013

-Katie regularly deals with disputed 1954 Act lease renewal claims and often acts for landlords of commercial premises.
-She frequently deals with development land, with a particular focus on trespass, squatters, and adverse possession.
+Katie frequently deals with disputed 1954 Act lease renewal claims in which she acts for both landlords and tenants of commercial and High Street premises.

 She frequently acts in cases relating to land earmarked for development, with a particular focus on trespass, oversailing, squatters and adverse possession.

 She is often asked to assist landlords dealing with tenant insolvency, and has experience of obtaining vesting orders under the Companies Act 2006.

 Katie has a successful real property practice in which she frequently advises on restrictive covenants (and the modification and discharge thereof), rights of way, rights to light, boundary disputes, proprietary estoppel and agricultural land.

 She is often instructed to act in cases relating to trusts of land, including constructive and resulting trusts and orders for sale under TOLATA 1996.